By Dominic Freestone.

-Image: Dom and his late dog Rizzo.
+Image: Dom wearing a purple shirt and blue pants, next to his late dog Rizzo.

 Playing football was out.
 In fact, most sports were now a spectator only activity.
 Bush walks gone.
 Late nights with friends, nope.
 Nanna naps, hard to do in my wheelchair.
 Walking the dog, well poo is impossible to pick up but still doable as long as you’re prepared for some dirty looks.
 Swimming, still doable but requires much assistance and takes the best part of a day to accomplish.
 Anyway, you get the picture.

 My life is now significantly different.
 I have a job at Life Without Barriers I enjoy that utilises my new skills as a graphic designer, but when COVID-19 lockdown hit in 2020, I feel everyone got a taste of what life may be like as a disabled or elderly person.

 It puts lockdown in a whole new light.

 What's on at Life Without Barriers in December!

 Join Life Without Barriers at a range of events happening across Australia this December.